Sušice (Přerov District)

+Etymology

+The name is derived from the personal name Such.

 Geography

 Sušice is located about 7 km north-east of Přerov and 22 km southeast of Olomouc.
 It lies on the border between the Moravian Gate and Moravian-Silesian Foothills.
-The highest point is the hill Přísahanec at 333 m above sea level.
+The highest point is the Přísahanec hill at 333 m above sea level.
+The Bečva River briefly flows along the northern municipal border.

+An integral part of Sušice is the settlement of Kudlov, which is a remnant of the extinct village of Kudlovice.

 History

 The first written mention of Sušice is from 1078, when the village was donated to the newly founded Hradisko Monastery.
 Ownership of the village changed frequently over the years.
-From 1360, the local fortress and village were held by Jan ze Sušice, but in 1376 Sušice already belonged to Ješek Hromada of Horka and Sušice.
+From 1360, the local fortress and village were held by Jan of Sušice.
+In 1376, Sušice belonged to Ješek Hromada of Horka and Sušice.
 In 1392, Sušice was bought by Margrave Jošt, who sold it to the Olomouc Chapter in the same year.
 However, in 1465, King George of Poděbrady gave Sušice together with other capitular villages to Jiří Ctibor of Cimburk.

 From 1609, Sušice belonged to the then owner of the Helfštýn estate, Jiří Bruntálský of Vrbno.
 He died during the Bohemian Revolt and his properties were confiscated, so in 1622 the village came back into the hands of the Olomouc Chapter.
 In 1848, serfdom was abolished and Sušice became a sovereign municipality.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

+Sights

+There are no protected cultural monuments in the municipality.
+Among the landmarks are the Chapel of the Visitation of the Virgin Mary and a statue of Saint Anthony of Padua.